Izotsha

 Izotsha is a small rural settlement on the South Coast of the KwaZulu-Natal province of South Africa, just inland from Shelly Beach and approximately 7 kilometres (4.3 mi) south-west of Port Shepstone.
-The name ‘Izotsha’ translates to 'it will burn’ in the Zulu language.
+The name ‘Izotsha’ translates to 'it will burn’ the Xhosa language.

 Overview

 Izotsha is essentially a small settlement that mainly involves a group of commercial and residential farms as well as light industrial property that have been built around the P55 and P200 roads.
 It also forms part of the Izotsha Industrial Development Corridor which is a series of small industrial activity stretching along the section of the P200 Izotsha Road from Izotsha to Marburg.

 Geography

 Located in the hilly countryside of the Lower South Coast, Izotsha lies just south of the Zotsha River after which it is named after.
 The village is positioned approximately 3 kilometres (1.9 mi) north-west of Shelly Beach and 5 kilometres (3.1 mi) south-west of Marburg.